kammitama5/kammitama5.github.io/_posts/2022-06-19-Sunday-June-19th.md

 many great experiences, so many great friendships, and a new community of peers.

 ## The Research Symposium
 - I attended some Analysis talks by accident, but got roped in and stayed, until I decided to check out the Cryptography talks.
+- The cryptography talks were very familiar to me, in terms of the backgroun and foundation, and I met some people I knew!
+I also learned about some awesome error-correction codes work, and made new friends there, too.
+I also attended a very interesting talk on optics (specifically for things like lights with reflectors and lenses) and geometric spherical meshes modelled as optimal transport cost functions.
-I also attended the keynotes, the ice-cream social, went out for dinner each evening with our group, and on the last night I was there, we had dinner and ended up salsa dancing!
+- I also attended
+the keynotes, the ice-cream social, went out for dinner each evening with our group, and on the last night I was there, we had dinner and ended up salsa dancing!
 Apparently, one of the grad students had just found out she had received a raise, and so she treated the entire table to beignets, too!
 I haven't laughed so hard, and had so much fun in a long time.